facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 `NEGATE` causes patterns that start with `!` to be treated as exclusion matches.
 A pattern of `!*.py` would match any file but Python files.
 If used with [`EXTMATCH`](#fnmatchextmatch), patterns like `!(inverse|pattern)` will be mistakenly parsed as an exclusion pattern instead of an inverse `extmatch` group.
 See [`MINUSNEGATE`](#fnmatchminusnegate) for an alternative syntax that plays nice with `EXTMATCH`.

 !!! warning "Change 4.0"
-    In 4.0, `NEGATE` requires a non-exclusion pattern to be paired with it.
+    In 4.0, `NEGATE` now requires a non-exclusion pattern to be paired with it or it will match nothing.
 You can either use [`SPLIT`](#fnmatchSPLIT), or feed in a list of multiple patterns instead of a single string.
+If you really need the old behavior, you can use the `NEGDEFAULT` flag which will provide a default of `**` which is subject to the `GLOBSTAR` flag. `NEGDEFAULT` will raise a deprecation warning and will be removed in the future.

 #### `fnmatch.MINUSNEGATE, fnmatch.M` {: #fnmatchminusnegate}